+Source: CEPT Report 30 [9]

 Impact from MFCN into PMSE:

 This compatibility scenario has been studied in CEPT Report 30 [9] and detailed results are provided in the Annex 5, section A5.1 of [9].
 Assumptions for MFCN are based on 10 MHz LTE specifications and 200 kHz radio microphones requiring signal-to-interference-plus noise (SINR) ratio of 20 dB are considered for PMSE.